MatisAgr/MuGAN_Project/README.md

 </div>

-## Conversion de fichiers MIDI en MP3 à l'aide de l'IA
+## Convert MIDI to MP3
 - Download FluidR3_GM.sf2 soundfont from [here](https://member.keymusician.com/Member/FluidR3_GM/index.html) and place it in the back/utils/ directory.

+- Should install ffmpeg and fluidsynth on your system for the conversion to work.

 ### Crédit